 once told our graduates that: “human reason is the craft that makes a fair and just community possible.
 And it needs to be practiced and defended for our constitutional democracy to flourish”.
 Human reason, integrity, work ethic and compassion are all necessary tools that law students should use and display in their daily lives.
 The UJ Faculty of Law aims to produce well-rounded, skilled and knowledgeable graduates who will indeed be able to participate meaningfully and effectively in current legal and policy debates, and who will make a positive contribution to the legal profession and other spheres of our democratic society.

 , formally opened the Faculty’s new Law Clinic on the Soweto Campus.
-In 2015 UJ celebrated 10 years of excellence, and the Law Faculty is going from strength to strengthr considering a number of higlights that took place during 2017.
+In 2015 UJ celebrated 10 years of excellence, and the Law Faculty is going from strength to strengthr considering a number of higlights that already took place during 2018.

 The Faculty manages its “own” law journal, the Journal for South African Law (TSAR).
 TSAR has been published since 1976 under the auspices of the Faculty.
 It is one of only a handful of South African law journals to be included in an internationally acknowledged list of accredited journals, the scholarly content of the journal was recognised internationally.
 This stature was further enhanced recently by the inclusion of the journal in SCOPUS.
 This is the largest abstract and citation database of research literature and quality web sources.
 It covers nearly 18 000 titles from more than 5 000 publishers, including 16 500 peer-reviewed journals in the scientific, technical, medical and social sciences fields.
 The law journal is one of the most comprehensive periodicals in South Africa.